regregex/OS126/README.md

 Following the name of the command is the high byte of the *action address* which the command interpreter will call.
 The high byte always has bit 7 set to mark the end of the command name.
-Bit 6 must be set too, to address constant OS memory; code in paged ROM is reachable via the extended vector entry points at &FF00..&FF4E.
+Bit 6 must be set too, to address constant OS memory; code in paged ROM can be reached via the extended vector entry points at &FF00..&FF4E.
 The low byte of the address comes next.